hdangvu/finbert-knowledge-distillation/README.md

 **PKD-scraped → FP** achieves the strongest performance among student models, closely matching FinBERT while using a much smaller architecture.

+All numerical results reported above are available as CSV/JSON files in the `results/` directory for transparency and reuse.

 ---

 ## Confusion Matrix Analysis